cqtan/Laravel-Crud-Sandbox/readme.md

 # My simple Laravel 5.3 Application using CRUD :joy_cat:
 ![Sandbox](/resources/images/sandbox-banner.jpg)

+# Introduction:

 This project aims to copy and remake Lynda's PHP exercises from Chapters 15 - 19 while using Laravel 5.3 as the framework and serves as a reference.
 Additionally, Gulp, Sass,  Laravel's Blade and Eloquent ORM are also used as well as deployment using the free services of Heroku and PostgreSQL.

-Database is currently set to Heroku's PostgreSQL.
-To change it back to MySQL for local development, go to "/config/database.php" and change
-" **'default' => 'pgsql',** " to " **'default' => 'mysql',** ".

-Most of the words written in **bold** are either commands to be written in the CLI or code snippets or file paths.
+Most of the words written in **bold** are either commands to be written in the CLI, code snippets or file paths.

-This Project is relatively rudimentary and should just showcase a simple CRUD pattern with the technologies mentioned above.
+This application is relatively rudimentary and should just showcase a simple CRUD pattern with the technologies mentioned above.
 A preview of this webapp can be seen [here](https://aqueous-cove-69920.herokuapp.com/).

 You will first land on Laravel's pre-made index page, however, there are 2 links on the upper right corner